 - Plea Bargain Experience — If negotiation is the best route for you to get the best possible outcome, we work to reduce or dismiss charges or minimize penalties through plea deals or diversion programs.

-- Fearless Trial Defense — If needed, we’re ready to take your Ivanhoe, MO case to trial and fight relentlessly for a not guilty verdict.
+- Fearless Trial Defense — If your Ivanhoe, MO case goes to court, our trial-tested attorneys will be ready to fight for a full acquittal.

 When Does an Argument Become Domestic Violence in Ivanhoe, MO?